cis3296s24/05-wordle-bot/README.md

 - Use InteliJ 11
 - Specify additional library to download if needed
 - What file and target to compile and run.
 - What is expected to happen when the app start.
+- Read and update Trello Board: https://trello.com/invite/b/kgPnZ9Vw/ATTI4fdd04872a6996894f783c838d52e8102DA1C2A7/wordlebot